 Chevron Corp.
-(CVX) and Transocean Ltd. (RIG) are being sued for $22 billion in environmental damages in Brazil, double initial claims, after a federal prosecutor filed a second lawsuit over oil spills off the nation’s coast.
+(CVX:US) and Transocean Ltd. (RIG:US) are being sued for $22 billion in environmental damages in Brazil, double initial claims, after a federal prosecutor filed a second lawsuit over oil spills off the nation’s coast.

 “The oil spill at the Frade field hasn’t been contained,” Oliveira said in the statement.
 “The damages to the environment and to Brazil’s natural resources are incalculable at this point.”